AbhiRauni1/Food-order/README.md

 # Food-order
-It is a online food order system based with firebase back end It contains the main java and xml files
+It is a online food order system based with firebase back end.
+It contains the main java and xml files.